Steve Kearns

-Steve Kearns (born November 23, 1956) is a former Canadian football slotback who played six seasons in the Canadian Football League (CFL) with the BC Lions and Hamilton Tiger-Cats.
-He was a territorial exemption of the BC Lions in the 1980 CFL Draft.
-He played college football at Liberty Baptist College and attended Wexford High school in Scarborough, Ontario.
-Steve's twin brother Dan also played in the CFL.
+Steve Kearns (born November 23, 1956) is a Canadian former professional football slotback who played six seasons in the Canadian Football League (CFL) with the BC Lions and Hamilton Tiger-Cats.
+He was a territorial exemption of the Lions in the 1980 CFL draft.
+He played college football at Liberty Baptist College.

-Early years
+Early life

 Kearns was born in São Luís, Maranhão, Brazil and played soccer as a youth.
 His family moved back to Canada so Steve and his brother Dan could attend Wexford High school.
 They first played Canadian football in Grade 11.

 College career

-Kearns played college football for the Liberty Flames.
+Kearns played college football for the Liberty Baptist Flames of Liberty Baptist College from 1976 to 1979.
+He enrolled at Liberty as a defensive end but switched to tight end and wide receiver.
+He earned Churchmen’s second-team All-American honors in 1978.
+Kearns set school career records in receiving yards with 1,210 and touchdown receptions with 10.
+He was inducted into Liberty's athletics hall of fame in 2016.

 Professional career

-Kearns was selected by the BC Lions of the CFL as a territorial exemption in the 1980 CFL Draft.
+Kearns was selected by the BC Lions as a territorial exemption in the 1980 CFL draft.
+He was the first Liberty player ever selected in a professional football draft.
 He played in 25 games for the Lions from 1980 to 1982.
 He was traded to the Hamilton Tiger-Cats and played in 30 games for the team from 1982 to 1985.
 Kearns retired after the 1985 season.

 Personal life

 Kearns has worked as a chaplain for professional athletes with Athletes in Action after his playing career.
 He has been a chaplain for the Toronto Raptors, Hamilton Tiger-Cats, Toronto Argonauts and Toronto FC.
 His wife, Georgie, whom he met at Liberty Baptist College, has also worked with Athletes in Action.

+Kearns' twin brother Dan also played in the CFL.